 Verse 6: I met par dongje: I put alongside him; the sense here is I have assigned to him.
 Also: ur ài zontât altri sintiment (unto them I have added more wisdom) tal cûr di ducj i oms che a valevin (in the hearts of all worthy men; literally, in the heart of all the men who were worthy); that is, I have added more wisdom in the hearts of all worthy men.
 In other words, the Lord endowed with more wisdom those who were worthy (already in possession of artistic aptitudes).

-Vocabulary: la tende de cunvigne (congregation tent, meeting tent), la arcje dal pat (ark of the covenant), il propiziatori (propitiatory), parsore (upon), il furniment (furnishing), la taule (table), il cjandelîr (lampstand, menorah), pûr (pure), il compagnament (furnishing), un altâr (altar), il bonodôr (pleasing odour), un olocaust (burnt offering), la concje (laver, basin, font), il çocul (base), i paraments (vestments), la munture (vestments), benedît (blessed, holy), il predi (priest), i vistîts (vestments), il fi (son), funzionâ (to officiate, to serve), il vueli de unzion (anointing oil), l’incens (incense), profumât (fragrant, scented), il santuari (sanctuary), la vore (work, task), ordenâ (to order, to command).
+Vocabulary: la tende de cunvigne (tent of the convocation), la arcje dal pat (ark of the covenant), il propiziatori (propitiatory), parsore (upon), il furniment (furnishing), la taule (table), il cjandelîr (lampstand), pûr (pure), il compagnament (furnishing), un altâr (altar), il bonodôr (pleasing odour), un olocaust (burnt offering), la concje (laver, basin, font), il çocul (base), i paraments (vestments), la munture (vestments), benedît (blessed, holy), il predi (priest), i vistîts (vestments), il fi (son), funzionâ (to officiate, to serve), il vueli de unzion (anointing oil), l’incens (incense), profumât (fragrant, scented), il santuari (sanctuary), la vore (work, task), ordenâ (to order, to command).